Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 What is negative brand sentiment in AI search?

-It is trust-reducing language used by answer engines when they summarize your company.
-The brand may still appear, but the wording makes the company feel weaker or less credible.
+It is trust-reducing language used by answer engines like ChatGPT, Perplexity, Gemini, Claude, or Google AI Overviews when they summarize your company.
+The brand may still appear, but the wording makes the company feel weaker or less credible than the evidence warrants.

 Is this the same as low visibility in ChatGPT or Perplexity?

-No. Low visibility means you are missing.
+No. Low visibility means you are missing from answers.
 Negative sentiment means you are present but poorly framed.
+The causes and fixes are different.

 Can SEO alone fix this?

-Weekly for high-value commercial prompts, monthly for broader category prompts, and immediately after major launches, crises, or major earned media wins.
+Weekly for high-value commercial prompts across ChatGPT, Perplexity, and Google AI Overviews.
+Monthly for broader category prompts.
+Immediately after major launches, crises, or significant earned media wins.

 Quick reference: the operating signals to watch

-Presence score: Do we appear in the prompts that matter?
+Presence score: Do we appear in the prompts that matter across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews?

 Position score: Are we named early, late, or only after follow-up?